phalcon-orphanage/docs/en/reference/filter.rst

 Filtering and Sanitizing
 ========================
-Sanitizing user input is a critical part of secure software development,Neglecting to sanitize user input that may subsequently be passed to system-level functions could allow attackers to do massive internal damage to the information store and operating system, deface or delete Web files, and otherwise gain unrestricted access to the server.
+Sanitizing user input is a critical part of software development.
+Trusting or neglecting to sanitize user input could lead to unauthorized access to the content of your application, mainly user data, or even the server your application is hosted.

 .. figure:: ../_static/img/sql.png
    :align: center

 Full image (from xkcd)

-The component provides a set of commonly needed data filters and sanitizes helpers.
-It provides object-oriented wrappers for the mature PHP filter extension.
+The Phalcon_Filter_ component provides a set of commonly used filters and data sanitizing helpers.
+It provides object-oriented wrappers around the PHP filter extension.

 Sanitizing data
 ---------------
-Sanitize is the process to remove the characters that are not required from a certain value.This lets us know that the values will not have unexpected values damaging the integrity of applications.
+Sanitizing is the process which removes specific characters from a value, that are not required or desired by the user or application.
+By sanitizing input we ensure that application integrity will be intact.

 .. code-block:: php